Simple Pumpkin Soup

 20200125_144417

-Nuttelex: We use Nuttlelex (a vegan butter) for the dairy free option.
-But we try and keep it to a minimum.
-A separate knife is always used here.
+Nuttelex: We use Nuttlelex (a vegan butter) for the dairy free option, especially in baking.
+A separate knife is always used in this.

-Butter: Plain butter without additives for the non dairy free.
+Butter: Plain butter for the non dairy free.

-Dates: Medjool dates – I buy them in bulk as they are the base for soooo many things we make.
+Medjool dates: I buy them in bulk as they are the base for many of things we make.

-Herbs/Spices: minced garlic, ginger and chilli, coconut aminos
+Herbs/Spices: minced garlic, ginger and chilli, coconut aminos, thai chilli paste, lemongrass (when our garden allows)

-We always have loads of fruit and vegetables on hand for easy snacks.
+We always have loads of in season fruit and vegetables on hand for easy snacks.

-Frozen stuff: I am lucky enough to have a big freezer.
-It is spilt in to 6 labelled drawers (yes, I’m a massive nerd!).
+I am lucky enough to have a big freezer.
+It is split into 6 labelled drawers (Yup, I’m a massive nerd!).

-Drawer 1: Breads and scrolls, pizzas and savoury muffins.
-These are in zip lock bags, to pull out easily for lunch-boxes.
+Drawer 2: Baked goods like scrolls, pizzas and, portioned cakes, pikelets or muffins.
+These are cut and frozen in ziplock bags, to pull out easily for making lunch boxes each night.

 Drawer 3: Meat.
 I buy for a month at a time based on our menu and portion it out and label it before freezing.

-Drawer 5: Frozen fruits, herbs.
-Peeled, overripe bananas, peeled and seeded avocados and mangoes, berries, and extra herbs from my garden.
+Drawer 5: Frozen fruits & herbs.
+Peeled, overripe bananas, peeled and seeded avocados, mangoes, berries, and extra herbs from my garden.

-No egg: an egg replacer made by Orgran
+No egg: a powdered egg replacer made by Orgran

-Condiments etc: salt and pepper, spices (galore!), tomato, bbq, (homemade) sweet chilli sauce and coconut aminos.
-We use balsamic, red wine, white and apple cider vinegars, Massel stock powder (chicken, beef and vegetable style).
-The oil we use is mostly olive oil but also occasionally coconut oil or rice bran.
+Condiments etc: salt and pepper, dried herbs and spices (galore!), tomato, bbq, (homemade) sweet chilli sauce and coconut aminos.
+We use balsamic, red wine, white and apple cider vinegars, Massel stock powder (chicken and beef style).
+The oil we use is mostly extra virgin olive oil.
+We love the lemon, garlic and chilli flavoured olive oil to add a flavour boost.
 I make my own Mexican Spice mix and French Onion Soup mix.
 Nutritional yeast features heavily too.

-Dried fruits: Sultanas apricots and prunes are the staples.
+Dried fruits: Sultanas, apricots and prunes are the staples.
+Dried mango when it is on sale, and occasionally dried apple.

-For baking: GF baking powder, bi-carb, glucose syrup, vanilla bean paste, cocoa/cacao.
+For baking: GF baking powder, bi-carb, glucose syrup, vanilla bean paste, cocoa/cacao, cinnamon, ginger and other fragrant spices.

-Seeds and nuts: the regular seeds are sunflower seeds, hemp seeds, pumpkin seeds, flax seeds and chia seeds.
-Our regular morning tea snacks are a mixture of almonds that I dry roast, dried chick peas and dried broad beans, as well as a small sprinkling of dried fruit.
-In winter we have a soup mix that I make up with red lentils, yellow and green split peas and barley.
-Safe nuts in our house are almonds and walnuts.
+Seeds and nuts: Our regular stock is: sunflower seeds, hemp seeds, pumpkin seeds, flax seeds and chia seeds.
+Raw and dry roasted almonds, dried chick peas or dried broad beans.
+A dried soup mix that I make by mixing red and french lentils, yellow and green split peas and barley.
+We also have white and black dried beans ready to soak.
+The nuts we can have in our house are almonds, walnuts and pine nuts.
+Macadamias are also safe .. but who can afford those 🤣

 Crackers and biscuits: Multi-grain rice/quinoa squares, and wholegrain sa-ka-ta rice crackers.
-Biscuits are normally home-made but we keep a back up packet of Macro’s ginger nuts too.
+Biscuits are normally homemade but we keep a backup packet of allergy friendly ginger nuts as a back up too.

-Special treats: Organ makes a good custard powder.
-Mini marshmallows or Sweet William chocolate or choc chips, also FreeFrom Cake mix is often on standby.
+Snacks and special items: Organ makes a good custard powder.
+Mini marshmallows or Sweet William chocolate or choc chips, also ‘Free From’ Cake mix sometimes on standby.
 Popcorn kernels – so cheap and easy!!
+Packaged items like choc covered chickpeas (from the Happy Snack company) and Harvest Snaps peas (Calbee) and roasted edamame (The Only Bean company), and sometimes banana chips.

 Banana Bread